 - both a primary and secondary education diploma from Dutch-language education institutions

-- a Certificate of Professional Competence (valid for two years after issue)
+- a Certificate of Professional Competence (valid for 2 years after issue)

 - a certified certificate awarded after successful completion of the Dutch language test 'Taaltoets Nederlands voor medici uit de EER'.
 You can prepare for and take this test with Taleninstituut Babel.
 It awards a certificate with which you can demonstrate that you have achieved the level required under the BIG Register Act: Dutch at B2+ level and sufficient proficiency in interactive medical Dutch.